-At the heart of the dispute are the jets’ airworthiness which Qatar claims has been jeopardized by cracked paint and exposed copper mesh safety systems.
-Photos and a video posted by Qatar Airways reveals paint on the aircrafts’ fuselages peeling and cracking, exposing a copper mesh layer beneath the paint that protects the planes from lightning damage.
-While Airbus maintains that the problem is purely cosmetic, the airline claims the paint flaw is a safety issue, “These defects are not superficial and one of the defects causes the aircraft’s lightning protection system to be exposed and damaged.”
+At the heart of the dispute is the jets’ airworthiness which Qatar claims has been jeopardized by cracked paint and exposed copper mesh safety systems.
+Photos and a video posted by Qatar Airways reveal paint on the aircraft’s fuselages peeling and cracking, exposing a copper mesh layer beneath the paint that protects the planes from lightning damage.
+While Airbus maintains that the problem is purely cosmetic, the airline claims the paint flaw is a safety issue, “These defects are not superficial, and one of the defects causes the aircraft’s lightning protection system to be exposed and damaged.”
 The dispute will now be settled in court.

 Typical Adhesion Failure Modes on Aircraft Surfaces

 A major contributor to potential paint quality problems for aircraft manufacturers is the largely manual process for surface preparation.
 Because it is an expensive procedure to automate, it is done manually.
 As a result, it is difficult to measure surface quality, a critical capability that would help manufacturers avoid costly and time-consuming mistakes and potential damages – the cost to repaint a commercial jetliner is in the neighborhood of $100,000 - $300,00 per aircraft.